 “I have my doctorate in acupuncture with a focus on integrative medicine.

-My Lakewood, Colorado practice utilizes both functional and traditional medicine in order to help patients with chronic disease.
+My Wheat Ridge, Colorado practice utilizes both functional and traditional medicine in order to help patients with chronic disease.
 For disorders with a genetic component we look at the external environment to help down regulate gene expression.”